margittennosaar/github_study_materials/commandline_basics.md

-# Get to know command line
+# Get to know the command line

 ## What it is?

-CLI is a command line program that accepts text input to execute operating system functions.
+CLI is a command-line program that accepts text input to execute operating system functions.
 Nowadays, with **graphical user interfaces** (GUI), most users never use **command-line interfaces** (CLI).

 CLI stands for: